xlingumass/docs-md/RA Guide.md

 ## SONA researcher account

 Email the lab manager to get the researcher role added to an RA's account.
+See the SONA guide for how to [add an RA to your study](https://xlingumass.github.io/ling-sona/#adding-ras).